 Parents have the right to take four hours of leave from their jobs every year in order to volunteer in the schools as stated in G.S.
 95-28.3.
+School volunteers must submit an application, complete a background screening, comply with board policies (including Visitors to the Schools, policy 5020, Staff-Student Relations, policy 4040/7310, and Child Abuse and Related Threats to Child Safety, policy 4240/7312), and complete assigned training.
 (School Volunteers, Policy 5015)